shashikant97gupta/Car_Price_Prediction/README.md

 Test.csv gives the raw testing data.

-Finally we have ipynb file while keeps the code.
+Finally we have ipynb file which keeps the code.

 Challenges Faced -- Little bit tricky in data preprocessing part.